-- Understand why it is important for your child to know it
+- Understanding why it is important for your child to get better at it

-Flavell said that metacognition has two primary elements:
+Flavell states that metacognition has two primary elements:

 1) Knowledge – what you know about yourself as a cognitive processor and

-2) Regulation – managing and controlling how you go about learning or problem solving.
+2) Self-Regulation – managing and controlling how you go about learning or problem-solving.

-This is why you need to help your child learn how to do it – and do it well.
-Add this to your list of family values about learning and thinking.
+The better results you gain are why you need to help your child learn how to do it – and do it well.
+You need to add conversations on metacognition to your family values about learning and thinking.

 What Does it Look Like?